 Disclaimer: I don’t have experience in mobile development or game development, but I do have expertise in B2B SaaS products, so let’s dig deeper into B2B SaaS product feedback management.

-Why organize feedback?
+Why organize product feedback?

 Product always lives in a context and this context shapes the product.
 Context is always complex.
 It includes market, competitors, technologies, team, users, customers, founders vision, zeitgeist, and luck.
 We build products for people.
 People give us feedback.
 Feedback shapes our product.
 It’s as simple as that.
 However, feedback organization and utilization are not so simple.